 and <em>

-tags to your my-first-webpage.html
+tags to your project.img

-tags.The "Further Exploration" section contains additional exercises and activities to explore if all other coursework for the day has been completed.
+folder to hold photos and make sure the path is correctly written on your webpage.
+Include images in your websiteThe "Further Exploration" section contains additional exercises and activities to explore if all other coursework for the day has been completed.

 If you and your partner have completed each of today's lessons and exercises thoroughly with time to spare, below are some additional activities to get started on.
 Continue practicing implementing HTML elements, tracking changes with Git, correct indentation and spacing and pushing to Github.